-Hotels that come integrated as part of a historical international railway station do not come any better then the St. Pancras Renaissance Hotel London part of St Pancras International station.
+Hotels that come integrated as part of a historical international railway station do not come any better than the St. Pancras Renaissance Hotel London part of St Pancras International station.
 I was returning back to London with the Eurostar after a thrilling and exhausting four days of Le Mans 24.
 Finding the hotel was easy as there are good and clear signs in the station.
 I had to take the lift literally one floor up and as I got out I was left stunned from the moment I laid my eyes on it.
 This hotel left me speechless each time I looked around and up to the ceilings.

-Housed in one of the London’s most iconic buildings, the St. Pancras Renaissance Hotel London is the perfect 5-star stay for anyone travelling or staying around the King’s Cross area.
+Housed in one of London’s most iconic buildings, the St. Pancras Renaissance Hotel London is the perfect 5-star stay for anyone travelling or staying around the King’s Cross area.
 Google is building its 7,000 employees UK headquarters almost next to the station and I can see many business people checking in this gorgeous hotel in the near future.

 This historic hotel was originally designed by famed architect George Gilbert Scott and it opened its doors as the Midland Grand in 1873 and closed in 1935.
 The hotel was commissioned by the Midland Railway group who wanted a hotel built next to St Pancras railway station.

-Between 1935 and 1980 the building including the apartments were used as railway offices.
+Between 1935 and 1980 the building including the apartments was used as railway offices.
 In 2004 planning permission was granted to redevelop the building back into a new hotel.
-The St. Pancras Renaissance Hotel London opened in 2011 with 244 bedrooms, 2 restaurants, 2 bars, a ballroom, a health and leisure centre with heated indoor pool, and 20 meeting rooms.
+The St. Pancras Renaissance Hotel London opened in 2011 with 244 bedrooms, 2 restaurants, 2 bars, a ballroom, a health and leisure centre with a heated indoor pool, and 20 meeting rooms.
 I took the time to explore this hotel and I loved each passing moment I stayed here.
 It has to be one of my top three hotels in London so far.

 The Grand Stair Case